yeoswehou/pocketchange/README.md

 # Access GraphQL Playground
-It dynamically scans for an available port.
-The port is printed to the console.
-The app will be available at http://localhost:PORT/graphql .
+I will use port 8080 for the GraphQL endpoint for easy access. (could be dynamic in production) The app will be available at http://localhost:8080/graphql .

 # User Mutations